The Global Crowd

 The podcast explores themes of personal stories, industry insights, and human experiences, with episodes delving into topics such as the impact of automation on language services, the subtitling versus dubbing debate, and the importance of passion in work.
 For instance, Episode 0 features guest Ricard Sierra discussing his transition from a translator to a CEO, and highlights personal anecdotes about favorite films.

-Welcome to The Global Crowd—a podcast you definitely didn’t need, but we really hope you’ll enjoy.
+Welcome back to The Global Crowd—still the podcast you definitely didn’t need, but hopefully one you’ll keep around.

 🎙️ In this episode, we talk about: